 Customers want better interactions with businesses

-Anyone who’s called a business but got left on hold or went to straight to voicemail knows that customer interaction is a key part of the customer experience.
-In 2020, customers aren’t satisfied with just phone and email.
-Customers are looking for convenient communication options like chat and text messaging.
+Anyone who’s called a business but got left on hold or went straight to voicemail knows that customer interaction is a key part of the customer experience.
+In 2022, customers aren’t satisfied with just phone and email.
+Customers are looking for convenient messaging options like livechat, text messaging, Facebook messenger, Google messenger, Instagram messenger and more.
 Of course, they are also looking for the human touch.

 - Only 14% of customers report being happy with business communication.
 (EY)